ntoll/ntoll.github.io/article/offas-dyke-1/index.md

-We were _very excited_ to find the stone, look across the Severn estuary and take in that we were taking our first steps together on a very very long journey, just as we had done so (metaphorically speaking) all those years ago on the day of our wedding.
+We were _very excited_ to find the stone, look across the Severn estuary and take in that we were taking our first steps together on a very very long journey.
+This was just as we had done so (metaphorically speaking) all those years ago on the day of our wedding.

 <figure>
 <img src="/images/offa1/at_the_starting_stone.jpg"